Garpieln/Azure-Honeypot/README.md

 This project utilized the 200$ free credit when signing up with an Microsoft Azure accoutn.
 The lab involved deploying a windows virtual machine and turning off the firewall and allowing ICMP from the outside world.
 A custom powershell script was used to create a custom log that was forwarded to Microsoft Sentinel SIEM.
 The script used metadata from windows events ID 4625, like IP address from the attacker, and sent to a 3rd party API to get geolocation information.
 The custom logs were ingested by the SIEM and a geolocation attack map was created to display the attack count by Country.

+steps:

+- <b>Create windows vm, turn off firewall and enable ICMP</b>
+- <b>Create and set up log analytics workspace to ingest logs</b>
+- <b>Use ingested logs to create attack map</b>
+- <b>Use powershell script to send IP address into geolocation API, to get back latitude and longitude of IP address; contributing to the custom logs</b>

 <h3>Objectives</h3>

 - <b> Gain hands on experience within Azure environment.</b>